crdschurch/crds-split-pdf/README.md

 The latest build is committed to this repository in the `/dist` folder.
 To run the program, download the `SegmentStatements.zip` file to your Mac, double-click to unzip, then double click the `Segment Statements` application bundle to start the application.

 ### Development notes
 The project was built with Xcode 8.3.3.
 Since we don't currently have TeamCity build agents that are capable of supporting Xcode projects, the compiled output is included in the `/dist` folder in this repository (bundled as a single .zip file).
-The Xcode project includes a Scheme named **Segment Statements** that is appropriate for building/running/debugging the application, and also includes a second Scheme named **Segment Statements ZIP** that will automatically build a Release version of the application, then create/update the .zip file in the `/dist` folder.
+The Xcode project includes a Scheme named **Segment Statements** that is appropriate for building/running/debugging the application, and also includes a second Scheme named **Segment Statements ZIP** that will automatically build a Release version of the application, then create/update the `SegmentStatements.zip` file in the `/dist` folder.

 To run/debug normally:
 1. Set the Scheme to **Segment Statements**
 2. Choose **Run** / **Build** / **Profile** / etc. from the **Product** menu.

-To create the /dist/SegmentStatements.zip file:
+To create the `/dist/SegmentStatements.zip` file:
 1. Set the Scheme to **Segment Statements ZIP**
 2. Choose **Build** from the **Product** menu.
 The .zip file will be created/updated automatically.
-3. Commit to github
+3. Commit and push to github